magpeng1/L-WISE/README.md

 ### Method 1: python script to enhance a dataset

 The script imgproc_code/scripts/enhance.py is designed to "enhance" an entire dataset of images indexed using a "dirmap" csv file (see [Dataset organization section](#dataset-organization-and-how-to-add-new-datasets-to-this-project)) using a robust model.
 A GPU is required for execution.
-Please see the arguments You must provide, at minimum:
+Please see the arguments in the script for details.
+You must provide, at minimum:
 * --dest_dir (path to a location where the the enhanced version of the dataset will be saved)
 * --dirmap_path (path to a csv file, with one row for each image to be enhanced - see see [Dataset organization section](#dataset-organization-and-how-to-add-new-datasets-to-this-project) for formatting)
 * --dataset_name (name of the dataset class in imgproc_code/robustness/robustness/datasets.py)